|

 associations between postoperative management

+of PEG and complications of infection.
 Methods: The medical records of 271 patients were

 included in this study.
 Administration of